mnarasimhan02/udacity_linuxadministration/Readme.md

 ***Instructions for SSH access to the instance***

-Download Private Key from Amazon Light sail account page below
+1. Download Private Key from Amazon Light sail account page below

-Move the private key file into the folder ~/.ssh (where ~ is your environment's home directory).
+2. Move the private key file into the folder ~/.ssh (where ~ is your environment's home directory).
 So if you downloaded the file to the Downloads folder, just execute the following command in your terminal. mv ~/Downloads/LightsailDefaultPrivateKey.pem ~/.ssh/

-Open your terminal and type in chmod 600 ~/.ssh/LightsailDefaultPrivateKey.pem In your terminal, type in ssh -i ~/.ssh/LightsailDefaultPrivateKey.pem root@34.207.168.240
+3. Open your terminal and type in chmod 600 ~/.ssh/LightsailDefaultPrivateKey.pem
+4. In your terminal, type in ssh -i ~/.ssh/LightsailDefaultPrivateKey.pem root@34.207.168.240

-Development Environment Information
+5. Development Environment Information

-Public IP Address
+> Public IP Address
-34.207.168.240
+> 34.207.168.240

+***Create a new user named grader***

+1. sudo adduser grader
+2. nano /etc/sudoers.d/grader, type in grader ALL=(ALL:ALL) ALL, save and quit
+3. Set ssh login using keys
+4. generate keys on local machine usingssh-keygen ; then save the private key in ~/.ssh on local machine
+5. deploy public key on developement enviroment

+On you virtual machine:

+$ su - grader
+$ mkdir .ssh
+$ touch .ssh/authorized_keys
+$ nano .ssh/authorized_keys
+Copy the public key generated on your local machine to this file and save

+$ chmod 700 .ssh
+$ chmod 644 .ssh/authorized_keys
+reload SSH using service ssh restart

+now you can use ssh to login with the new user you created

+ssh -i [privateKeyFilename] grader@34.207.168.240

+Update all currently installed packages

+sudo apt-get update
+sudo apt-get upgrade
+Change the SSH port from 22 to 2200